-- a) conflicts of interest, including transactions and agreements in respect of which a Director or executive officer has a material interest; - b) protection and proper use of corporate assets and opportunities; - c) confidentiality of corporate information; - d) fair dealing with the issuer's security holders, customers, suppliers, competitors and employees; - e) compliance with laws, rules and regulations; and, - f) reporting of any illegal or unethical behaviour.
+- a. conflicts of interest, including transactions and agreements in respect of which a Director or executive officer has a material interest; - b. protection and proper use of corporate assets and opportunities; - c. confidentiality of corporate information; - d. fair dealing with the Corporation's security holders, customers, suppliers, competitors and employees; - e. compliance with laws, rules and regulations; and - f. reporting of any illegal or unethical behaviour.

-Monitoring of accounting, internal controls and auditing matters, as well as violations of law, the Code and other policies or directives of the Corporation and K-Bro, occurs primarily through the monitoring of complaints and concerns reported pursuant to the Corporation's Whistleblowing Policy.
-Any person can report complaints or concerns, which may be on an anonymous basis, by contacting the Chair of the Audit Committee.
-Confidentiality of complaints received by the Chairman will be maintained to the fullest extent possible, consistent with the need to conduct an appropriate review.
-When possible, the Chairman will acknowledge receipt of a complaint, although it is not the intention to communicate to the person making the complaint the status of its review or resolution.
-Upon receipt of a complaint, the Chairman will determine whether the complaint relates to a questionable accounting or auditing matter.
+Monitoring of accounting, internal controls and auditing matters, as well as violations of law, the Code and other policies or directives of the Corporation, occurs primarily through the monitoring of complaints and concerns reported pursuant to the Corporation's Whistleblowing Policy.
+Any person can report complaints or concerns, which may be done on an anonymous basis, by contacting the Chair of the Audit Committee.
+Confidentiality of complaints received by the Chair of the Audit Committee will be maintained to the fullest extent possible, consistent with the need to conduct an appropriate review.
+When possible, the Chair of the Audit Committee will acknowledge receipt of a complaint, although it is not the intention to communicate to the person making the complaint the status of its review or resolution.
+Upon receipt of a complaint, the Chair of the Audit Committee will determine whether the complaint relates to a questionable accounting or auditing matter.
 Any complaints that relate to such matters will be immediately brought to the attention of, and reviewed under the direction of, the Audit Committee of the Corporation.
 Prompt and appropriate corrective action will be taken when and as warranted in the judgment of the Audit Committee.
-The Chairman will maintain a log of all complaints that are received, tracking their receipt, investigation and resolution.
+The Chair of the Audit Committee will maintain a log of all complaints that are received, tracking their receipt, investigation and resolution.

-The Board of Directors (or any Committee to whom that authority has been delegated) can grant waivers of compliance with the Code for the benefit of Directors or senior officers in appropriate circumstances.
+The Board (or any Committee to whom that authority has been delegated) can grant waivers of compliance with the Code for the benefit of Directors or senior officers in appropriate circumstances.
 No such waiver has been granted since the adoption of the Code and consequently, the Corporation filed no material change report during the last fiscal year pertaining to any conduct of a Director or executive officer that constitutes a departure from the Code.